Michael Hendry, PhDMember

 5. Stephanie Frampton, ‘Empire of Letters: Writing in Roman Literature and Thought from Lucretius to Ovid’, Oxford University Press, 2019.

-6. Stuart McManus, ‘Empire of Eloquence: The Classical Rhetorical Tradition in the Early Modern World’, Cambridge University Press, forthcoming, late 2020 or early 2021.
+6. Stuart McManus, ‘Empire of Eloquence: The Classical Rhetorical Tradition in the Early Modern World’, Cambridge University Press, 2021.

 Indexing Software Specialties: